seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-   coin's place inside its own 30- and 90-day range, read from `cd` (§5) — because a coin at the top of its DAY and the middle of its QUARTER is participating in the trend the regime has just measured, not chasing it. **This does not loosen the rule: a coin extended on BOTH windows is a chase and is still refused.** What it ends is a test that returned the same verdict on every trending day because the day was the only window this engine could see.
+   coin's place inside its own 30- and 90-day range, read from `cd` (§5) — because a coin at the top of its DAY and the middle of its QUARTER is participating in the trend the regime has just measured, not chasing it. **This does not loosen the rule: a coin extended on BOTH windows is a chase and is still refused.** **Extended means BEYOND the window's own extreme on the side's side** — `pos` above 1 for a long and below 0 for a short, on the structural row at the row's anchor — and a coin refused here carries its retest price (§4). **Corrected in place at `2026-09-26-a`:** the item named the window and never said what «extended» meant, and on 21.09 two good-faith readings of it differed by six published rows of seven.
+What it ends is a test that returned the same verdict on every trending day because the day was the only window this engine could see.
 Measured across four consecutive runs: «экстремум дня уже пройден» refused the entire list every time, including on the run that measured